deckhouse/virtualization/docs/USER_GUIDE.md

    EOF
    ```

-   If the [`.spec.persistentVolumeClaim.storageClassName`](cr.html#virtualimage-v1alpha2-spec-persistentvolumeclaim-storageclassname) parameter isn't set, the module uses the cluster-wide default StorageClass or the class set for images in the [module settings](./admin_guide.html#storage-classes-for-images-and-disks).
+   If the [`.spec.persistentVolumeClaim.storageClassName`](cr.html#virtualimage-v1alpha2-spec-persistentvolumeclaim-storageclassname) parameter isn't set, DP uses the cluster-wide default StorageClass or the class set for images in the [module settings](./admin_guide.html#storage-classes-for-images-and-disks).

 1. Verify that the image is created: